Fork Township, Wayne County, North Carolina

-Fork Township is a township in the Goldsboro metropolitan area in Western Wayne County, North Carolina and has a population of 10,928 as of the 2019 American Community Survey.
+Fork Township is a township in the Goldsboro metropolitan area in western Wayne County, North Carolina and has a population of 10,928 as of the 2019 American Community Survey.

 History

 Fork Township, originally called Fork River, was named for its location at the fork of the Neuse River and Little River.
 It first began appearing in records in 1838.

 Geography

 According to the United States Census Bureau, the township has a total land area of (46.4 sq mi) or approximately 29696 acre.
 Fork is bordered in the west by Boon Hill Township, in the southwest tip by Grantham, in the south by Brogden, in the east by Goldsboro, in the northeast by Stoney Creek Township and Rosewood, and in the north by Buck Swamp.

 Politics

 Fork is represented by North Carolina's 7th congressional district, the 5th and 7th Senate districts, and the 4th, 10th, and 21st House districts.
 As of 2021–2022, the township is represented by Senators Richard Burr, Jim Perry, and Thom Tillis and Representatives David Rouzer, Raymond Smith Jr., and John R. Bell IV.
 Locally, they fall under the jurisdiction of Goldsboro's mayor.
 Mayor Chuck Allen resigned abruptly in June 2021 citing health issues.

-In the 2020 presidential election, Donald Trump received 55.4% of Wayne County's votes.